swashata/wca-wpackio-2018-talk/script.md

 ## Example Webpack

 Let us pick `webpack` as the primary tooling and develop a simple react based todo application.

+> simply speaking webpack is a static module bundler for modern JavaScript applications.

+With webpack, javascript and css modules.

+It can manage and optimize fonts, images and all other sorts of files.

+Under the hood, we can instruct webpack to use babel for compiling javascript or node-sass for compiling sass files.

+## Setup

-So what do we need to do to set things up?
+So what do we need to set things up?

+[Read from presentation].

+## Demo

 [show package.json]
 Firstly we need to use nodejs and npm to install the tooling.
 Here in this project